Kettler Rowing Machine Review

 • Adjust resistance – the monitor displays your current resistance level, together with your stats.
 You can increase or decrease your level using buttons below the monitor.

-• Preset workouts – Coach E comes preprogrammed with 12 workouts including interval, pyramid, and recovery workouts.
+• Preset workouts – comes preprogrammed with 12 workouts including interval, pyramid, and recovery workouts.

-What we’ve presented so far may look like it’s everything that you’ll ever need from an indoor rower, but Coach E has more.
-The people back in Kettler thought you could have more.
+What we’ve presented so far may look like it’s everything that you’ll ever need from an indoor rower or watercraft rowing, but wait for it this exercise machine has even more!
+The people back in Kettler thought you could have some added extras:

 • Quick Attach vs. online competition – with the Quick Attach accessories, you’ll be able to use your rower for abdominal exercise, bicep curls in various positions, pull-overs, and arm extension routines.
 This mini-gym add-on does not appeal to some users, though.
 Others can’t help comparing it to the PC-functionality of Concept 2.
-If you share the same view—that a rower must have the ability to connect to the online community for worldwide competition and ranking—then Coach E does not make the cut as the best alternative to Concept 2 rower.
-People have different views about this because there are those who don’t find online presence as a critical aspect to consider in buying a rowing machine.
+If you share the same view—that a rower must have the ability to connect to the online community for worldwide competition and ranking—then it does not make the cut as the best alternative to Concept 2 rower.
+People have different views about this because some don’t find online presence as a critical aspect to consider in buying a rowing machine.

 Who is Kettler?

-Kettler is a German company known in the sports and fitness industry as a maker of indoor rowers, elliptical machines, and other similar equipment.
-It has been around for almost 70 years now, and is sought after in Europe, though it’s just starting to gain popularity in the US.
-Kettler’s rowing machines are highly regarded for their rock-solid quality and cutting-edge technology.
-In today’s world where manufacturing is mostly done off-shore, Kettler has kept its main production activities within its German factories.
+They are a German company known in the sports and fitness industry as a maker of indoor rowers, elliptical machines, and other similar equipment.
+It has been around for almost 70 years now and is sought after in Europe, though it’s just starting to gain popularity in the US.
+Their rowing machines are highly regarded for their rock-solid quality and cutting-edge technology.
+In today’s world where manufacturing is mostly done off-shore, they have kept the main production activities within its German factories.

-So what sets Kettler Coach E rowing machine apart from the rest?
+So what sets Coach E rowing machine apart from the rest?

 • First, it is built to last.
-That, you can’t take away from Kettler.
+That, you can’t take away from them.

 • Second, its lifetime warranty is a rare thing in this industry.
-It’s another testament to Kettler’s outstanding build quality.
+It’s another testament is their outstanding build quality.

 • Third, though the Siemens computer/monitor comes short compared to PM5 of Concept2, you can’t deny its usefulness and accuracy.